 – Tracking Protection is something that Brave implemented since its inception and had a powerful role in the Brave’s growth.
 The fact that your information are private and you won’t be bothered by ads its amazing and lifechanging for certain people.

 – Brave rewards and the Brave ads are awesome ( for certain people).
 If you want to see ads and receive rewards in BAT – download brave and you won’t be disappointed.
 Viewing Brave ads daily can get you as much as $300 in BAT if you’re from USA and you surf the web enough.

 – Brave is automatically updated and that’s awesome.
 Instead of having to update Chrome or Firefox after a while, you get the latest patch as you open the Brave browser.
 Of course, if you’re not a fan of this option, you can easily disable it.

 – Brave is even faster than Chrome – on a smartphone.
 Of course, depending on the smartphones – the results may vary.
 On windows macos linux or other browsers – results depend on what website are you surfing, if you’ve chose viewing brave ads, what chrome extension you have installed and other factors.

 Brave vs Firefox – Conclusion

 Brave Browser vs Mozilla Firefox is pretty hard to decide.
-Unlike Google Chrome, they have a few better options for its users, a better speed and far less invasive extensions that can harm someone’s privacy.
+Unlike Google Chrome, they have a few better options for their users, a better speed and far less invasive extensions that can harm someone’s privacy.

-But Brave can easily improve the factors that make them slip behind and target the 5.1% market that Firefox is currently holding.
+Brave can easily improve the factors that make them slip behind and target the 5.1% market that Firefox is currently holding.
 The speed is an advantage of Mozilla.
 But it depends from website to website.
 Brave can load a website full of ads faster than Firefox due to its ad block.

 Image Source: Kryptomoney